microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 controls whether the application is in `light`, `dark` or the `system` theme.
-If a theme specifies the `window.requestedTheme` property, this value from the theme should override the setting from the globals, because the theme the user has selected would prefer a differnent theme for the window.
+If a theme specifies the `window.requestedTheme` property, this value from the theme should override the setting from the globals, because the theme the user has selected would prefer a different theme for the window.

 <!-- This is slightly confusing currently if you ask me.
 More discussion below
 in "Potential Issues" -->